RubixML/ML/docs/classifiers/k-nearest-neighbors.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/KNearestNeighbors.php">Source</a></span>

 # K Nearest Neighbors
-A distance-based algorithm that locates the K nearest neighbors from the training set and uses a weighted vote to classify the unknown sample.
+A distance-based algorithm that locates the k nearest neighbors (data points) from the training set and uses a weighted vote to classify unknown samples during inference.
+A *kernelized* distance function allows the user to specify different concepts of distance measurement to the estimator.

 > **Note:** K Nearest Neighbors is considered a *lazy* learner because it does the majority of its computation at inference.
 For a fast tree-based version, see [KD Neighbors](#k-d-neighbors).